launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/client-side/c-c--client-side-sdk.md

 In addition to built-in attributes like names and e-mail addresses, you can pass us any of your own user data by passing `custom` attributes
 <Callout intent="info">
-  <Callout.Title>A note on types</Callout.Title>
+  <CalloutTitle>A note on types</CalloutTitle>
-   <Callout.Description>Most of our built-in attributes (like names and e-mail addresses) expect string values.
+   <CalloutDescription>Most of our built-in attributes (like names and e-mail addresses) expect string values.
 Custom attributes values can be strings, booleans (like true or false), numbers, or lists of strings, booleans or numbers.
-If you enter a custom value on our dashboard that looks like a number or a boolean, it'll be interpreted that way.</Callout.Description>
+If you enter a custom value on our dashboard that looks like a number or a boolean, it'll be interpreted that way.</CalloutDescription>
 </Callout>
 Custom attributes are one of the most powerful features of LaunchDarkly.
 They let you target users according to any data that you want to send to us-- organizations, groups, account plans-- anything you pass to us becomes available instantly on our dashboard.
 ## Private user attributes